yashvarshney003/Eyantra-Rescue-and-survey/README.md

 Credit: Eyantra

 # About Competition
 Whole competition is divided into two stage.
-First stage1 contain some part of software simulation of theme some part of theme ans stage2 contain real simulation of theme using robotic kit provided by them.<br/>
+First stage1 contain some part of software simulation of theme and stage2 contain real simulation of theme using robotic kit provided by them contain Drone.<br/>
 Stage1 Task1 Video:-https://youtu.be/pWJ98NIzOdk <br/>
 Stage2 Task2 Video:-https://youtu.be/0VOhlZp05uU__  <br/>
 Stage3 Task3.1 Video:-https://youtu.be/y4iRJL_CBTw__  <br/>